amr-sheriff/arxiv-assistant/chainlit.md

 Then Ask questions:
 - Explain Flash Attention 2
-- Summarize this paper in 3 paragraphs ''
+- Summarize this paper in 3 paragraphs 'FlashAttention-2: Faster Attention with Better Parallelism and Work Partitioning'
-- What are the advantages of flash attention 2.
+- What are the advantages of flash attention 2?
 Mention them in bullet points
+- Who are the authors of Flash Attention 2 paper?

 ## Notes